 Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.
 FYS confirms to the operator that it has entered the Forward phase by playing the sound of the freight car door closing.
-Within 2 seconds of the door closing, the locomotive bell begins chiming.
+Within 2 seconds of the door closing, the locomotive sounds two short whistle blasts and the bell begins chiming.
 After approximately 8 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 8 chimes before automatically turning off.
 Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.